Spotsylvania Department of Social Services

 The following volunteer opportunities are available at the Department of Social Services (DSS):

 Holiday Hope Sponsor - Sponsors families for Thanksgiving and/or Christmas with gifts and/or food.

 Volunteer Handyman - make minor repairs and improvements to the homes of DSS clients.
 Examples are minor plumbing repairs, installing child safety locks, and doing yard work.

 Contact Lori Weresnick, Volunteer Services Coordinator at 540-507-7896 or email Lori.Weresnick@dss.virginia.gov for more information about volunteering.

 Other Ways to Support Spotsylvania Department of Social Services:

 Donate non-perishable food items to the Spotsylvania Emergency Concerns Association (SECA).
 SECA also accepts donations of lightly used clothing and household items.
 SECA's hours of operation are Monday, Wednesday, Friday 10am - 2pm.
-SECA is also open the first and third Saturday of the month.
 SECA is located at 8812 Courthouse Road, their phone number is (540) 582-2465.

 Contribute to one of our special funds: